Schoolyard Habitat Improvement Grants

 A: We need to know that the school is in support of your project.
 A strong message of support from the principal assures us that the teachers and staff are behind your efforts.

 Q: We want to build an “outdoor classroom.”
 Is that OK?

 A: Children usually don’t need an elaborate classroom space outside.
 Keep it simple.
 A circle of logs or simple benches may be all you need.

 A: We love the idea of a nature trail at or near the school.
 If you are adding signs to an existing trail, we want to see how multiple grade levels will be involved.
 We also want to hear how the trail will be maintained and used after you build it.

 Q: Who can I talk to if I have more questions about my project or application?

-A: You can call Rob Anderegg (802 436-3996), or ask your Four Winds trainer, who may be more familiar with your school grounds.
+A: Ask your Four Winds trainer, who may be more familiar with your school grounds.